tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-22-Feasibility of Learning.md

 ![img](/assets/img/5b556fd8bc76d.png)

-Therefore， there exist 8 possible candidate hypothesis for $$f$$, which all classify the 5 training data correctly, but on the remaining 3 test data，their performance differ greatly.
+Therefore，there exist 8 possible candidate hypothesis for $$f$$, which all classify the 5 training data correctly, but on the remaining 3 test data，their performance differ greatly.
 How do we know which hypothesis to learn, after all it is the hypothesis' performance on the test data that we care.

 ## No Free Lunch Theorem